 Vitamin C is essential for collagen formation, helps to maintain the integrity of skin tissue, and counteracts free radicals which elicit inflammation throughout the body.

-Specifically with KP, adequate Vitamin C can reduce redness and inflammation and prevent common cork-screw ingrown hairs.
-While you could take a supplement, it makes far more sense to me that you’d simply eat some fresh, seasonal fruit daily.
+Specifically with keratosis pilaris, adequate Vitamin C can reduce redness and inflammation and prevent common cork-screw ingrown hairs.
+While you could take a supplement, it makes far more sense to me to simply eat some fresh, seasonal fruit daily.

 #4 – Eat liver!